 The extensive list of U.S. trade demands was unexpectedly sweeping, and showed that the Trump administration has no intention of backing down despite Beijing’s assertive stance in the last few days.
 “The list reads like the terms for a surrender rather than a basis for negotiation,” said Eswar Prasad, an economics professor at Cornell University.

 China’s push to upgrade its technology accounts for many of its disagreements with the United States.
 The U.S. document reiterated Trump administration calls for a broad halt of Chinese subsidies to manufacturers in advanced technology industries.
-And Chinese officials have defended the Made in 2025 program as essential to upgrading the economy and have said that they would not agree to any limits on the Made in China program.
+Beijing’s $300 billion Made in China 2025 program calls for extensive government assistance to build domestic industries in aircraft manufacturing, semiconductors, artificial intelligence, robotics, electric cars and five other sectors.
+Chinese officials defend the program as essential to upgrading the economy and have said that they would not agree to any limits on the Made in China program.